hadv/ethaura/CONTRIBUTING.md

 - Join our Discord
 - Email: contribute@ethaura.example.com

-Thank you for contributing to EthAura! 🚀
+Thank you for contributing to ΞTHΛURΛ! 🚀